plumbblake/trevordmiller-website/pages/blog/end-to-end-tests/index.md

 In this case, we tap a drop-down menu, wait for it to open, tap a logout link, and wait for the login form to show.
 If any of these steps don't work, the test will fail.

-## A few more real examples pulled from the Ropig test suite
+## A few more real examples pulled from a test suite

 ```javascript
 import faker from 'faker'